tytydraco/yessleep/out/Here_After_Final.md

 Into a cavernous space.

 A room that couldn't exist, that *should not* exist, because there was no basement under the church, there had *never* been a basement, the building plans we'd seen in the library after the fire had shown a slab foundation eighteen inches thick and nothing else, but I was looking down into a room the size of a fucking football stadium, if not larger.

-The ceiling—which should have been the bottom of the foundation we were standing on—was so far above the floor that Drew's phone light couldn't reach it.
-The walls stretched out in every direction, farther than the light could reach, farther than should fit under a church this size.

 Ronnie was doing math out loud next to me.